Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Case Studies

-However, choosing the right object is important: while the chosen stuffed animal duck was easy to squeeze for most, some found it challenging, such as when trying to maintain the dynamics (P3, P5, P8, P10) or when it was uncomfortable to grip with sweaty hands (P5).
-In addition to their functional roles, objects can evoke other feelings, such as being too cute to squeeze (P7, P11).
+However, choosing the appropriate object appeared crucial.
+While the stuffed duck was generally easy to squeeze, some struggled to maintain consistent dynamics (P3, P5, P8, P10) or found it uncomfortable to grip with perspiring hands (P5).
+Beyond functional ergonomics, objects can also evoke emotional responses; for instance, some felt the duck was simply too cute to squeeze (P7, P11).

-Different people wanted to interact with the same object in different ways, such as using multiple fingers to trigger multiple pitches simultaneously (P7, P9), sliding along the edge as in the user study (P2, P8, P11), or changing the spatial position of the duck to have other functions such as altering the melody or tone (P7).
-Since this example demonstrates a playful use case, participants with a music background may find it a bit oversimplified (P6, P7).
+Participants also envisioned alternative ways to interact with the objects, such as using multiple fingers to trigger simultaneous pitches (P7, P9), expecting continuous rather than discrete pitch changes while sliding (P2, P8, P11), or changing the duck's spatial position to alter the melody or tone (P7).
+Finally, given the application's playful nature, participants with musical backgrounds found the implementation somewhat oversimplified (P6, P7).